RonSparks/SummarizationAgent/README.md

 5. Review the generated user story with acceptance criteria
 6. Download the user story as a markdown file

+### Email Classifier
+1. Select an AI model from the dropdown
+2. Paste the email content you want to classify
+3. Optionally provide email metadata (sender, subject, time)
+4. Click "Classify Email" or "Load Sample"
+5. Review the classification with tone analysis and priority assessment
+6. Download the classification results as a markdown file

 ## Sample Data

 ### Meeting Summarizer Samples